Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I found a site at the US Dept. of Agriculture called the recipe finder.
 If you're trying to stretch your food dollars this is an excellent place to find recipes.

 It's summer, grow stuff!
 You don't need a garden.
 I grow vegetables in containers outside my back door.
-Some is eaten as it's picked, the rest becomes soups, sauces, cakes, etc. for the freezer.

 A good way to cut down on your grocery bill is to eat more recipes containing beans, grains and rice instead of meat.
 Beans, grains and rice are much less expensive per pound than most kinds of meat.